alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns/index.md

 {{< /row-item >}}
 {{< /rows >}}

 Your platform will either only serve the biggest stakeholders leaving innovators in the cold, or, over time it will be serving every purpose, and your maintenance demands will exponentially increase.

+The curious thing here, too, is that the biggest stakeholder of your platform isnt necessarily your most valuable asset from a business perspective.

+Keep in mind that if innovation is a priority then you need to ask yourself if your platform really delivering on it's promises, or if you are chasing a theoretical dragon that will grant you all your wishes once you find it.

+Can you have such a large platform without maintaining it? how much are you willing to invest into that?

 If your answer is: Ah!
 But it's cheap!
 And my cloud bill says so.
-Then I wonder what other bills you have and how their cost spend look like?
+Then I wonder what other bills you have and how their cost trend look like?

-Keep in mind that if innovation is a priority then you need to ask yourself if your platform really delivering on it's promises, or if you are chasing a theoretical dragon that will grant you all your wishes once you find it.

 ---